Marcos Nunes

 Marcos Nunes (born 3 July 1992) is a Canadian soccer player.

 Club career

-He spent time in college with the Humber Hawks.
+Nunes spent time in college with the Humber Hawks.

 During 2013, he played with Brampton United.
 During the winter break of the 2013–14 season he signed with Bosnian Premier League side NK Travnik where he played until summer 2014.

 Nunes joined TFC Academy in June 2014, and played with the senior academy team in League1 Ontario.

 He signed with Toronto FC II on March 27, 2015.
 He made his debut the next day against FC Montreal and scored a goal in the match off a free kick delivered by Molham Babouli.
-Toronto FC II won the match 0-2.
+Toronto FC II won the match 2–0.